Optimizing the GFS Product Detail Page

 Responsive Behavior

-Improved scaling and spacing across breakpoints.
+Improved responsive behavior and layout consistency across breakpoints.

 Outcomes